Steel Price in Chennai Today (April 2026): TMT Bar Rate Per Kg, Grades & Buying Strategy

 | 25mm | 3.855 | ₹63–₹66 | Deep footings, transfer beams |

-Why Are Chennai Prices ₹3–₹5/kg Higher Than Other Cities?
+Why Is the Steel Price in Chennai ₹3–₹5/kg Higher Than Other Cities?

-Freight from these plants to Chennai adds ₹800–₹1,500 per tonne depending on source.
-That translates to ₹1–₹1.5/kg before the bar even reaches a dealer.
-If your project is in South Chennai (Sholinganallur, Perungudi, Thoraipakkam), expect an additional ₹200–₹400/tonne in last-mile delivery charges on top.
+Freight from these plants adds ₹800–₹1,500 per tonne depending on source — that's ₹1–₹1.5/kg before the bar even reaches a Chennai dealer.
+If your project is in South Chennai (Sholinganallur, Perungudi, Thoraipakkam), add another ₹200–₹400/tonne for last-mile delivery.

-The major wholesale hubs are concentrated in Ambattur Industrial Estate and the Thirumullaivoyal–Avadi corridor.
+The major wholesale hubs are Ambattur Industrial Estate and the Thirumullaivoyal–Avadi corridor.
 North Chennai sites near Madhavaram and Manali sit closer to these distribution points and can sometimes negotiate slightly better rates.

 GST reminder: GST at 18% applies to all steel purchases in India.
 National price comparison sites often show ex-factory rates before GST.
 Always ask your supplier whether the quoted price is inclusive or exclusive of GST — this single question prevents a 15–20% billing shock.

-Which TMT Grade Do You Actually Need for Your Chennai House?
+Which TMT Steel Grade Do You Need for Your Chennai House?

 | Grade | Min. yield strength | Ductility | Best for | Avoid if |